 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.

 Requirements for student to be awarded a passing grade in the course:

-To be assured of a passing grade, students must demonstrate that they have achieved the required minimum standards in relation to the objectives of the course by achieving 50% in each of the following written assessments: a) ‘Be the Midwife’ and b) ‘Competency Portfolio’; and achieving 100% for ‘Clinical Placement’.
+To be assured of a passing grade, students must demonstrate that they have achieved the required minimum standards in relation to the objectives of the course by achieving 50% in each of the following written assessments: a) ‘Be the Midwife’ b) ‘Portfolio’ and c) quiz; and achieving 100% for ‘Professional Practice’.